 - Minimal downtime

-At Complete Skin Specialists we have a number of modified versions of this treatment to maximize your results.
+At Complete Skin Specialists we have a number of modified versions of this treatment to maximise your results.

 - The size of the area to be treated